Advanced NLP Seminar (11-713)

 Format

 In a typical semester, a set of readings will be selected (with student input) primarily from the past 2-3 years' conference proceedings (ACL and regional variants, EMNLP, and COLING), journals (CL, JNLE), and relevant collections and advanced texts.
 Earlier papers may be assigned as background reading.
+In 2010, the readings were recent dissertations in NLP.
 The format of each meeting will include a forty-minute, informal, critical student presentation on the week's readings, with presentations rotating among participants, followed by general discussion.
-Each presentation will receive a grade and instructor feedback.
-Apart from the presentation and classroom participation, each student will individually write a 3-4-page white paper outlining a research proposal for new work extending research discussed in class - this is similar to the Advanced IR Seminar.
+Apart from the presentation and classroom participation, each student will also be graded on writing assignments (e.g., in 2009 and 2010, each student wrote a 3-4-page white paper outlining a research proposal for new work extending research discussed in class; in 2011 there was a collective journal).